Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

     -   #### Imagery
         -   All the images are food related.
 The user can add an image for each and every added recipe by adding a URL to the image field.
 If the user does not supply a image URL, a default image (website logo) will be displayed instead.

+    -   ### Wireframes
+        -   [View Mockups](https://github.com/mendesfsweden/MilestoneProject3/tree/master/static/mockups) (There are file names without a reference to the type of screen - Mobile or Desktop - as the layout is the same on both.
+For that reason, the navbar contains only the logo and the green button at the bottom of the page is without any text)

 ## Features

 -   Responsive on all device sizes